-In order to achieve the highest placement accuracy, Lumileds recommends using an automated pick and place tool with a vision system that can recognize the package outline of the LUXEON SunPlus HPE emitter.
+In order to achieve the highest placement accuracy, Lumileds recommends using an automated pick and place tool with a vision system that can recognize the bottom metallization pads of the LUXEON V emitter.
+The pad's size and location are shown in Figure 2.